-Students are expected to work constructively during these study times and may need to dedicate extra effort outside of these times to complete all academic requirements.

-Students without set homework on any given day are required to remain focused during study time on other tasks such as revision, recreational reading, writing, or other supervisor approved recreational activity of their choice.
+All students at the college are expected to work constructively during these study times, and may need to dedicate extra effort outside of these times to complete all academic requirements.
+Students without set homework on any given day are required to remain focused during study time on revision tasks, recreational reading or writing activities of their choice.